350-701 Practice Question: Secure Network Access, Visibility and Enforcement

 The AV vendor is not supported by the ISE default posture dictionary

 The posture condition uses a dictionary that maps known AV products.
 If the specific AV brand is not in the Cisco default dictionary, the condition will fail even if AV is running.
-Option B is correct.
-Option A would affect many.
-Option C would cause other issues.
+Option A is correct.
+Option B is incorrect because the condition does not require the AV version.
+Option C would cause other issues like no posture assessment.
 Option D is possible but less likely.

 Answer analysis